LM-Fighter-10/Task-Management-System/README.md

 The Task Management System is a web application that allows users to create, assign, track, and manage tasks efficiently.
 The system provides role-based access control, real-time task updates, and secure authentication.
 It is designed to enhance collaboration and improve task organization within teams.

+## Roles Definition

+The system supports the following roles with distinct permissions:

+- **Admin:**
+  Has full access to the system, including managing users, projects, tasks, and settings.

+- **Manager:**
+  Can create, update, assign, and track tasks and projects.
+Responsible for team management and task prioritization.

+- **User:**
+  A regular user who can view and update tasks assigned to them and comment on tasks.

+## Live Demo

+Check out the deployed website at: [https://task-management-system-uwpq.vercel.app/](https://task-management-system-uwpq.vercel.app/)

 ## Features

 * 🔐 User Authentication – Secure login and session management using JWT.